-Governors make sure schools are providing the best possible education by holding head teachers to account, driving up performance and making decisions on the school budget.
+Governors make sure schools are providing the best possible education by:

-Most governing bodies meet once or twice a term (usually in the evening) and governors often sit on a committee, dealing with matters such as finance, staffing or school performance data.
+Most governing bodies meet once or twice a term (usually in the evening).
+Governors often sit on a committee, dealing with matters such as finance, staffing or school performance data.
 To help them carry out these duties governors are provided with training and are entitled to take reasonable time off work, although this may be unpaid.

 Governors are usually appointed for a four-year term and should have good literacy, numeracy and IT skills, as well as being prepared to ask challenging questions and contribute to decision making.